ignitz/spark-k8s-learning/README.md

 - [x] Add Trino to connect to Data Lake
 - [x] Add hive metastore with postgresql
 - [ ] Add support to Spark use Hive or Jibaro libray use SQL in Trino.
+- [ ] Airflow on Kubernetes with Official Helm Chart
+- [ ] Airflow allow to send spark job to kubernetes